apache/samza/docs/startup/hello-samza-fluent/versioned/index.md

 tar -xvf ./target/hello-samza-0.13.0-SNAPSHOT-dist.tar.gz -C deploy/samza
 {% endhighlight %}

-### Run a Samza Job
+### Run a Samza Application

 After you've built your Samza package, you can start a job on the grid using the run-app.sh script.

 {% highlight bash %}
-deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-feed.properties
+deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-application.properties
 {% endhighlight %}

 The job will consume a feed of real-time edits from Wikipedia, and produce them to a Kafka topic called "wikipedia-raw".
 Give the job a minute to startup, and then tail the Kafka topic:

 {% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-raw
+deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats
 {% endhighlight %}

 Pretty neat, right?
 Now, check out the YARN UI again ([http://localhost:8088](http://localhost:8088)).
 This time around, you'll see your Samza job is running!